 When a patient with a severe brain illness begins to masturbate compulsively or publicly, a medical evaluation or adjustment of medications is often required.
 If no clear trigger for the behavior is found, some doctors will treat the patient with psychiatric medications called selective serotonin reuptake inhibitors (SSRIs).
 This family of drugs includes fluoxetine (Prozac), sertraline (Zoloft) and paroxetine (Paxil).
 If these drugs do not correct the problem in male patients, the next step may be to give drugs that decrease the levels of male sex hormones.

 Dealing with public masturbation

-Only about 15% of normal boys and girls continue public masturbation during their preschool or early school-age years (ages 2 to 6).
-If you discover that your toddler is masturbating in public, many pediatricians suggest that you simply ignore the behavior without worrying.
+Only a small percent of normal boys and girls continue public masturbation during their preschool or early school-age years (ages 2 to 6).
+If you discover that your child is masturbating in public, many pediatricians suggest that you simply ignore the behavior without worrying.

 This is because most children usually stop on their own.
 Any overreaction on your part may trigger unwarranted guilt feelings in your child.
 Your overreaction also may give your child the impression that his or her genitals are bad parts of the body.

 Other doctors suggest that you deal with the situation by simply telling the child that masturbation is something that some people do in private when they are alone.
 Then gradually, as your toddler approaches school age, you can introduce more complex issues such as which sexual behaviors are acceptable in public.